davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/vgt/07-6-exercises.md

 +++

-> For each of the following H and G (with H < G), attempt the quotient process from Definition 7.5.
+> For each of the following $H$ and $G$ (with $H < G$), attempt the quotient process from Definition 7.5.
 If it succeeds, show a diagram like Figure 7.20 and state the name of the quotient group.
 If the quotient operation reveals a direct or semidirect product structure, say which it is and name the factors.
 If the quotient operation fails, show a diagram like Figure 7.26.

->
++++

+The author's language in this question and throughout the chapter is a bit confusing, because the semidirect product is a generalization of the direct product and therefore it's not an "either or" question of which pattern is revealed.
+That is, the author uses "direct product" to mean a product that can be modeled by both a direct and semidirect product.

++++

+See also the following comment on this exercise in the text:

+> We will also see quotients that reveal neither of these patterns, but that nonetheless help us see structure in a large group (e.g., Exercise 7.18).

++++

-> (a) G = C₄, H = ⟨2⟩
+> (a) $G = C_4, H = ⟨2⟩$

 +++